neo4jrb/activegraph/docs/ActiveLabel.rst

 Querying
 --------

-Querying for ``ActiveLabel``s is easy, and can cut accross classes.
+Querying for ``ActiveLabel``s is easy, and can allow you to query across classes.

 .. code-block:: ruby